 The recent evolution of hardware modeling formats, exemplified by BTOR2~\cite{niemetz2018btor2}, underscores a shift toward word-level reasoning in design and verification.
-BTOR2 representation models circuits using bit-vector and array theories.
-It supports rich constructs such as fixed-width logic and arithmetic operations, bit manipulations, array read and write, etc., making it well-suited for SMT-based verification.
-Tools like Yosys~\cite{wolf2013yosys} translate Verilog into optimized BTOR2 models, preserving word-level semantics through synthesis and transformation.
+BTOR2 representation models circuits using the bit-vector and array theories.
+It supports rich constructs such as fixed-width logic and arithmetic operations, bit manipulations, and array read / write operations, making it well-suited for SMT-based verification.
+Tools like Yosys~\cite{wolf2013yosys} can be used to translate Verilog into BTOR2 models, preserving word-level semantics.
 This not only improves compatibility with SMT solvers such as Bitwuzla~\cite{niemetz2023bitwuzla}, but also enables higher-level reasoning during verification.
 An example of a circuit design represented using Verilog and BTOR2 format is shown by Figure~\ref{verilog2btor}.

-Despite progress in word-level verification, existing approaches have not yet incorporated the core ideas behind SAT sweeping into word-level reasoning.
-As a result, many opportunities for simplifying redundant or semantically equivalent word-level expressions remain unexploited, limiting the scalability of current verification techniques.

-To address this gap, we introduce \texttt{SMT-Sweep}, a scalable SMT-based simplification framework designed specifically for word-level hardware verification. \texttt{SMT-Sweep} elevates the concept of SAT-Sweeping to the word level, integrating structural hashing and simulation-based equivalence detection to capture equivalences that would otherwise harder to find when designs are flattened into bit-level representations.
-As the same functions are usually represented more concisely at the word level, \texttt{SMT-Sweep} generally needs to handle much fewer nodes compared to its bit-level counterpart, and thereby can be substantially more efficient for large-scale hardware designs.

-In summary, this paper makes the following contributions: \begin{itemize} \item We introduce \texttt{SMT-Sweep}, a scalable representation unification method for SMT formulas, which generalizes the principles of SAT-Sweeping to word-level verification. \item \texttt{SMT-Sweep} supports the rich operator semantics in bit-vector and array theories and utilize constraint-guided generation of simulation input to better unify representations under environmental assumptions. \item Our experiments show that \texttt{SMT-Sweep} outperforms state-of-the-art bit-level SAT sweeping and monolithic SMT solving methods, especially for equivalence checking on large-scale hardware designs. \end{itemize}

-The rest of the paper is organized as follows: Section~II describes the \texttt{SMT-Sweep} methodology, including word-level simulation, array simplification, and structural simplification.
-Section~III presents the experimental evaluation and Section~IV concludes the paper.